Skip to content

 If a reviewer rejects the workflow:

-- Select Return to draft from the Actions button menu..
+2. Select Return to draft from the Actions button menu.

-- Go to the Workflows tab in your workspace and click the workflow name to open it.
+1. Go to the Workflows tab in your workspace and open the workflow.

-- Review the full workflow on the canvas.
-Open each agent’s configuration panel (
+2. Review the full workflow on the canvas.
+Open each node’s settings panel (⚙) and guardrails () to confirm the configuration and constraints are correct.

 Note